vnyabrown/brockport_unittesting/README.md

 # brockport_unittesting_
+4/26/24 <br/>
+• 100% class coverage when excluding petImpl (is it possible to test for abstract classes?)

 Excellus Testing Homework #1 <br/>
 • Create a new class which implements Pet(Snake or Bird) <br/>
 • Update the existing code to ensure it works with the pet store <br/>